tuya/tuya-panel-kit-docs/docs/docs/basic/Motion.en.md

 ---
-group:
-  title: basic
 title: Motion
+desc: Motion is a component used to enrich component actions.
 ---

-# Motion

-## Introduction

-Motion is a component used to enrich component actions.

 ## Code demo